jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.4.4?
+### What's new in 1.4.5?
-- Decided to go with the simplest approach to add the sorting urls to inlines for Django <= 1.4 and Django 1.5.x support
+- Support for queryset overrides!
+- More efficient JavaScript in sortables
+- Fixed highlight effect for stacked inlines on sort finish

 ### Future